Christine Vachon

 Christine Vachon (/væˈʃɒn/; born November 21, 1962) is an American film producer active in the American independent film sector.

-Christine Vachon produced Todd Haynes' first feature, Poison, which was awarded the Grand Jury Prize at the 1991 Sundance Film Festival.
-Since then, she has gone on to produce many acclaimed American independent films, including Far from Heaven (nominated for four Academy Awards), Boys Don't Cry (Academy Award winner), One Hour Photo, Hedwig and the Angry Inch, Happiness, Velvet Goldmine, Safe, I Shot Andy Warhol, Go Fish, Swoon, I'm Not There, Gigantic, Cracks. and Cairo Time.
-Her latest and upcoming projects include a short film collaboration with ACE Hotel and online film content producers Massify entitled "Lulu at the Ace Hotel" as well as a five-part HBO mini-series adaptation of James M. Cain's 1941 novel, Mildred Pierce.
+Vachon produced Todd Haynes's first feature, Poison (1991), which was awarded the Grand Jury Prize at the Sundance Film Festival.
+Since then, she has produced many acclaimed independent films, including Far from Heaven, Boys Don't Cry, One Hour Photo, Hedwig and the Angry Inch, Velvet Goldmine, Safe, Go Fish, Swoon, I'm Not There, and Carol.
+She also produced the HBO miniseries Mildred Pierce.

-Vachon also participates as a member of the Jury for the NYICFF, a paramount New York City Film Festival dedicated to screening films for children between the ages of 3 and 18.
+Vachon also participates as a member of the Jury for the NYICFF, a New York City festival dedicated to screening films for children between the ages of 3 and 18.

 Early life

 Vachon was born in Manhattan, New York City.
 She is the daughter of Françoise Fourestier and photographer John Vachon.

 Career

-She graduated from Brown University in 1983, where she met fellow alums director Todd Haynes and Barry Ellsworth.
-Together, they created Apparatus Productions in 1987, a non-profit company deeply inspired by the anti-Hollywood New York film scene and oversaw the production of seven films in five years.
-Most notoriously, Apparatus produced Haynes' controversial Superstar: The Karen Carpenter Story, a film depicting the dramatic rise and fall of the anorexic pop star.
+Vachon graduated in 1983 from Brown University, where she met director Todd Haynes and Barry Ellsworth.
+In 1987, the three created Apparatus Productions, a nonprofit company deeply inspired by the anti-Hollywood New York film scene, and oversaw the production of seven films in five years.
+Vachon herself wrote and directed three short films, A Man in Your Room (1984), Days Are Numbered (1986) and The Way of the Wicked (1989).
+Most notoriously, Apparatus produced Haynes's controversial Superstar: The Karen Carpenter Story, a film depicting the dramatic rise and fall of the anorexic pop star.
 To make financial ends meet, Vachon became a proofreader by night.
 She also took on odd jobs in the film industry to learn the trade.